 Your baby is stabilized by a highly specialized team of pediatric surgeons, neonatologists, specially trained nurses and respiratory therapists, all with extensive experience in treating neonates with omphalocele.
 The omphalocele sac is wrapped with a sterile dressing and particular attention is paid to breathing assistance, as babies with giant omphaloceles typically have small lungs and often require a breathing tube and ventilator.

-Once your baby is stabilized, you will have a chance to meet him before he is brought to the N/IICU.
+Once your baby is stabilized, you will have a chance to meet them before they are brought to the N/IICU.

 For babies with giant omphalocele that contain the liver and other organs, a staged repair (involving several steps, also called the Schuster procedure) is needed to gradually return the abdominal contents to the belly.
 This gradual process provides time for the abdominal wall to stretch to accommodate the viscera, and ensures that the lungs can continue to grow and expand without immediate pressure of surgical closure.

 In a staged repair, a mesh fabric is sewn to the fascia (connective tissue) and muscle on each side of the omphalocele defect.
 The two pieces of fabric are then sewn together over the defect, and the omphalocele sac remains intact.
-Your baby returns to the N/IICU, where his organs are gradually returned to the abdominal cavity and the mesh is continuously tightened over the course of days or weeks.
-Once all of his organs are back in his belly, your child's surgeons can remove the mesh and safely perform the final closure.
-Babies are monitored very closely throughout this process.
+Your baby returns to the N/IICU, where their organs are gradually returned to the abdominal cavity and the mesh is continuously tightened over the course of days or weeks.
+Once all of their organs are back in their belly, your child's surgeons can remove the mesh and safely perform the final closure.
+Babies are monitored very closely throughout this process in our N/IICU.